Aurora Elements

 Production Environment:

-An API Token is needed before creating a payment session.
-For more information about creating an API Token, see Creating An API Token in the API reference guide.
+An API token is needed when creating payment sessions.
+For more information, see Generating an API Token in the API reference guide.

 The following is a sample request for the sandbox environment.